-The Athletics and Recreation Department provides opportunities for participa-tion in intercollegiate athletics, club teams, intramural sports, and varied recreational activities.
+The Athletics and Recreation Department provides opportunities for participation in intercollegiate athletics, club teams, intramural sports, and varied recreational activities.
 The University is a member of the National Collegiate Athletic Association (NCAA) Division III of the Colonial States Athletic Conference (CSAC) and of the Eastern College Athletic Conference (ECAC).
-Seventeen athletic teams, including nine sports for women (basketball, cross country, field hockey, lacrosse, soccer, softball, swimming and diving, tennis, and volleyball) and eight sports for men (baseball, basketball, cross country, golf, lacrosse, soccer, swimming and diving, and tennis) are sponsored.
+Nineteen athletic teams, including ten sports for women (basketball, cross country, field hockey, lacrosse, outdoor track and field (Fall 2014) soccer, softball, swimming and diving, tennis, and volleyball) and nine sports for men (baseball, basketball, cross country, golf, lacrosse, outdoor track and field (Fall 2014), soccer, swimming and diving, and tennis) are sponsored.
 Formal and informal recreational opportunities are offered to students, faculty, and staff through intramural sports, open recreation programs, wellness classes, sports clubs, and numerous recreational and fitness activities.
 Facilities include a new athletics and wellness center with a 1,500 seat arena, an eight lane state-of-the-art aquatics center, elevated running/walking track, 5,000 square feet fitness center, two-story climbing wall, dance studio, athletic training room and lab, team rooms, and many other features.
-This facility is comple-mented by a sand volleyball court, tennis courts, softball and baseball fields, and a new multi-sport turf field that accommodates virtually all athletic, recreation and fitness needs and interests.
+This facility is complemented by a sand volleyball court, tennis courts, softball and baseball fields, and a new multi-sport turf field that accommodates virtually all athletic, recreation and fitness needs and interests.

 Campus Ministry serves the mission of the University by promoting a faith community among faculty, staff, and students and providing opportunities for liturgy, prayer, spiritual and moral development, community service, and social justice activities.
 Campus Ministry empowers students for roles of leadership in Church and society, and stimulates leadership that will create a more caring and just world.
 Programs are planned, organized, and administered by students with the guidance of the staff.
 All members of the Marywood community, regardless of denomination, are encouraged to participate in Campus Ministry activities.